tmtsoftware/esw-ts/docs/src/main/aas/csw-aas-js.md

 ### Consumer

 `Consumer` is similar to a React [Context.Consumer](https://reactjs.org/docs/context.html#contextconsumer).
-The shared `auth` object from the `AuthContextProvider` can be accessed using a `Consumer` component
+The shared `auth` object from the `AuthContextProvider` can be accessed using a `Consumer` component.

 Javascript
 :   @@snip [Consumer.jsx](../../../../example/src/components/Read.tsx) { #Consumer-component-usage }